Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

     return app
 ```

-Configurations to the app can include things like, "Where's the location of our database?," "How do we load different data models, the objects that represent our data?," or "How can we set up template views, called Blueprints?"
+Configurations for the app can include things like, "Where's the location of our database?," "How do we load different data models, the objects that represent our data?," or "How can we set up template views, called Blueprints?"

 ### !callout-danger